openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 In this case *jpylyzer* analyses all files that have a *.jp2* extension in directory */home/myJP2s* and all its subdirectories.

-#### Warning

-For now it may not be the best idea to use this option for analysing very large jobs (e.g. whole disks).
-The reason for this is, that in the unlikely case of an uncaught exception during such a job jpylyzer might simply crash without given a clue as to which particular file caused it.
-This can, for example, happen with extremely large images that do not fit into memory.
-This should be addressed in future versions of *jpylyzer*.

 ### Creating valid XML with multiple images

 By default, *jpylyzer* creates a separate XML tree for each analysed